 Cybersecurity Risk.
-Failures or breaches of the electronic systems of the Fund, the Fund's adviser, distributor, the Index Provider and other service providers, market makers, Authorized Participants or the issuers of securities in which the Fund invests have the ability to cause disruptions, negatively impact the Fund's business operations and/or potentially result in financial losses to the Fund and its shareholders.
+Failures or breaches of the electronic systems of the Fund or the Underlying Funds, the Fund's or the Underlying Fund's adviser, distributor, the Index Provider and other service providers, market makers,

+Authorized Participants or the issuers of securities in which the Fund invests have the ability to cause disruptions, negatively impact the Fund's business operations and/or potentially result in financial losses to the Fund and its shareholders.
 While the Fund has established business continuity plans and risk management systems seeking to address system breaches or failures, there are inherent limitations in such plans and systems.
-Furthermore, the Fund cannot control the cybersecurity plans and systems of the Fund's Index Provider and other service providers, market makers, Authorized Participants or issuers of securities in which the Fund invests.
+Furthermore, the Fund cannot control the cybersecurity plans and systems of the Fund's Index Provider and other service providers. market makers, Authorized Participants or issuers of securities in which the Fund invests.